| Document Number: | WG14 N1269 |

 must be of type mtx_timed or

-of type mtx_timed | mtx_recursive
+of type mtx_timed | mtx_recursive.

 Returns: the usual return value.